schlende/practical-pandas-projects/README.md

 # Contrubute
+Have suggestions?
 Want to contribute your own ideas?
 Send me an email or make a pull request!

 # License